opentracing-contrib/java-dropwizard/README.rst

         environment.jersey().register(new ServerTracingFeature(tracer));
     }

-To trace a whole resource, add the following annotation to the resource:
+To trace a resource, add the following annotation to each method of the resource that you wish to trace:

 .. code-block:: java